Vaishnavikasukurthi/Reliance-digital-main/Reliance-Digital-main/README.md

-# gnarly-weight-8311
+# Digital world
-clone of Reliance Digital using HTML ,CSS and javaScript (Construct week project -Unit-2) It this project i added the the navbar which has dropdown menu and also added the the carousel and added dummy data from original website using css grid .   -
+clone of Reliance Digital using HTML ,CSS and javaScript  In this project i added the the navbar which has dropdown menu and also added the the carousel and added dummy data from original website using css grid .   -

 ## Let's Dive into What we have made